Grandparent Rights In Texas

 Can a grandparent get custody of his/her grandchild?
 If not custody, may a grandparent get access to his/her grandchild?
 Do you have visitation rights as a grandparent?
 The answer to these questions is yes.
-However, that’s not to say it is an easy thing to do.
+However, that’s not to say it is easy to get grandparent rights in Texas.

 The most well-known grandparent rights case is the United States Supreme Court case of Troxel v.
 Granville.
 The Supreme Court held that in grandparent access cases, the grandparent must overcome the presumption that “a fit parent acts in the best interest of his/her child.”

 Texas law goes even further by stating that the grandparent must show that the denial of access to the grandparent would significantly impair the child’s physical health or emotional development.
 Even though it’s possible, a grandparent will need to jump through many hurdles to get custody or access to his/her grandchild.
 For example, the grandparent must have standing, and the grandparent must show that the relief being asked for is in the child’s best interest.

 How Does a Grandparent Get Standing to File a Custody Suit?

 The Texas Family Code has a list of situations in which a person has the standing to file an original suit affecting the parent-child relationship.
 The situation attributable to grandparents is the Family Code section that allows a custody suit to be filed by any person who “has had actual care, control, and possession of the child for at least six months ending not more than 90 days preceding the date of the filing of the petition.”
 This rule is used in situations when a grandchild has been living with a grandparent.

 What If the Grandchild Was Not Living With the Grandparent?
 Is There Any Other Way for the Grandparent to Get Custody of His/Her Grandchild?